The Hybercube-based NeuroEvolution of Augmenting Topologies (HyperNEAT) Users Page

 HyperNEAT Publications and Projects from Outside EPlex

-Significant research on HyperNEAT is ongoing at a number of research groups around the world:
+Significant research on HyperNEAT and CPPNs is ongoing at a number of research groups around the world: